‘Hell will break loose’: Trump hints at military moves in Mideast, Americas

 Trump gave a characteristically cryptic answer when asked about the future of US troops in Syria.
 The Pentagon says about 2,000 US personnel remain in the country as part of a mission to curb the armed group ISIL (ISIS).

-But questions have arisen about long-term US involvement in Syria after former President Bashar al-Assad was topped in early December.
+But questions have arisen about long-term US involvement in Syria after former President Bashar al-Assad was toppled in early December.

 US troops have supported the Kurdish-led Syrian Democratic Forces (SDF) in northeast Syria since 2014, as a multi-pronged civil war unfolded in the country.